 The IRA Charitable Rollover provision allows individuals who have reached age 70 ½ to donate up to $100,000 per year to charitable organizations directly from their Individual Retirement Account (IRA) without treating the distribution as taxable income.
 These gifts can be used to meet the donor’s required minimum distribution.

 Note: The IRA owner (or the beneficiary of an inherited IRA) must actually be age 70 ½ or older on the date of qualified charitable distribution (not merely turning 70 ½ sometime that year).

 During Your Life

-During your life, gifts from your IRA can be given to many funds at the Community Foundation of Central Georgia, including endowment funds, scholarship funds, and field of interest funds.
+During your life, gifts from your IRA can be given to many funds at Charlotte Community Foundation, including endowment funds, scholarship funds, and field of interest funds.
 However, you cannot make an IRA charitable rollover gift to a donor advised fund during your life.

 At Your Death

-At your death, gifts from your IRA can be given to any fund at the Community Foundation, including donor advised funds.
-Because retirement assets are some of the highly taxed assets and are among the costliest assets to pass onto heirs, using your IRA to make charitable gifts to organizations such as funds at the Community Foundation of Central Georgia can be a great strategy.
+At your death, gifts from your IRA can be given to any fund at Community Foundation, including donor advised funds.
+Because retirement assets are some of the highly taxed assets and are among the costliest assets to pass onto heirs, using your IRA to make charitable gifts to organizations such as funds at Charlotte Community Foundation can be a great strategy.

 The Charlotte Community Foundation also offers charitable gift annuity agreements that allow you to receive a guaranteed income for the rest of your life and benefit from an immediate tax deduction.
 After paying the lifetime annuity to you and your spouse, the remaining principal is transferred to your fund.
 Please call, email or stop in to learn more.